IBMTechSales/klp-workshop-labs/2655-TX-Mono2Micro-refactorJavaAppsToMicroservices/archived/README - Copy.md

   - Learn how to build and run the transformed microservices in containers using Docker and Open Liberty

-## 2. Prerequisites

-The following prerequisites must be completed prior to beginning this lab if running the lab using your own environment.
-Refer to **Appendix C** if you want to run the lab using your own environment, as it details the minimal changes to the lab instructions.

-  - 3 GB free storage for the Mono2Micro Docker images and containerized microservices

-  - Docker 17.06 CE or higher, which supports multi-stage builds

-  - Git CLI (needed to clone the GitHub repo)

-  - Java 1.8

-  - Maven 3.6.3

-  - Internet connectivity with access to dockerhub and maven-central

-  - Understanding of command line for your environment

 The following symbols appear in this document at places where additional guidance is available.